krendlV/moodle-filter_courselist/README.md

 - showhidden: show hidden courses even if the user cannot access them (only works without "enrolled=true")
 - courseids: comma-separated list inside square brackets - only lists courses with this ID - *eg: courseid=[2,4]*
 - categoryids: only lists courses from this category.
 You can specify multiple categories inside square brackets, separated by a comma.
+- subcategories: will also list courses from subcategories of the specified categoryids
 - sort: sort by course field. valid fields are: id, category, shortname, fullname, idnumber, startdate, enddate, visible, groupmode' - *eg: sort=startdate*.
 If no sort is given and courseids is used, courses will be returned in the order specified in courseids.
 - reverse: reverses the sort order - *eg: reverse*
 - filters: comma-separated list inside square brackets - additional filters for any course fields (including custom course fields). supports multiple operators (<, >, =) and the php keyword *NOW* for the current timestamp - *eg: filters=[startdate<NOW,mycustomfield=1]*. < and > will be accepted as &gt; and &lt;.